School Seedling Program

 Who is Eligible?

-DEC encourages planting on school property so that students can be responsible for the care and protection of the seedlings.
-Other possible locations are parks, roadsides, public buildings and nursing homes.
+DEC encourages planting on school property so students can be responsible for the care and protection of the seedlings.

-Contact your local Regional DEC Forestry Office for specific information about this program in your area.
+If you have questions about what species might be right for you or questions about this program, contact your Regional DEC Forestry Office.
 A forester will be available to advise you on the appropriate species of trees to choose and proper planting technique.

-The seedlings you receive will be two or three years old and approximately 6"-12" tall.
-Shipment will be by UPS, beginning in the second week of April through the third week in May.
-Select a shipping date at least three days prior to the planting date.
-Shipping is on Monday, Tuesday or Wednesday only to avoid weekend warehouse storage.
+The seedlings are 2 to 3 years old, about 4"-12" tall, and bare root.
+They are light enough for young children to carry and plant.
+Shipment is by UPS, beginning after April 14 and running through the third week in May.
+Select a shipping date at least 3 days prior to the planting date.
+Shipping takes place on Monday, Tuesday or Wednesday only.
+Do not schedule shipment during school vacation.

 TOOLS REQUIRED: Shovel and bucket

-- Place the seedlings in a bucket and fill with water until all the roots are covered.
+- Place seedlings in a bucket and fill with water until all roots are covered.

-- Remove all vegetation down to the soil layer for at least one foot around the planting site to reduce nutrient competition.
+- Remove all vegetation for at least one foot around the planting spot for each seedling to reduce competition with other plants.

-- Dig a hole large enough to contain the roots.
+- Dig a hole deep and wide enough to contain the roots.

 - Place the roots of the seedling in the hole and carefully spread them out.
-The root collar (where roots join the stem) should be at or just below the ground's surface.
+The root collar (where roots join the stem) should be at the ground's surface.
 The seedling should stand straight.

-- Fill the hole with soil and gently compact the soil to remove air pockets that could dry out the roots and kill the seedling.
+- Fill the hole with soil and gently compact to remove air pockets that could dry out the roots and kill the seedling.
+Reposition the seedling as necessary to keep it straight and to prevent the root collar from being buried.

 - Water the seedling slowly and thoroughly after planting to settle the soil.
-If rainfall is not adequate, water weekly after planting for the first year.
+If rainfall is not adequate, water weekly for the first year after planting.

-- Mark the seedlings with a stake or flagging so they won't be cut off with a lawn mower.
+- Mark the seedlings with a stake or flagging so they won't be cut off by a mower or stepped on.

 - Fertilizer is not recommended at planting time.
 It can be applied two or three years after planting when the root system has developed.